Commercial law &

 His main areas of practice are business law and litigation in civil and commercial matters.

-He brings his many years of experience and undiminished enthusiasm for his profession to serve his clients, particularly small and medium-sized companies from Germany, Austria, and Switzerland.
+He brings his many years of experience and undiminished enthusiasm for his profession to serve his clients, particularly medium-sized companies from Germany, Austria, and Switzerland.

 Avocat à la Cour (Paris), E.I.